 12 Travel Disasters I’ve Actually Seen Happen

-Being a tour leader is not the glamorous life you might imagine it to be because anything and everything can (and often does!) go wrong.
+Being a tour leader is not the glamorous life you might imagine it to be.
+Anything and everything can (and often does!) go wrong.

 The life of a tour leader